-- Character Class System: The player may be choose to become a: Warrior, Mage or Rogue, Ninja, Pirate, Ranger, DragonLord/DragonRider, Paladin, Necromancer, DeathKnight, Dragonslayer, Technomancer, SoulWeaver, Gnomish Personal Steamtank, Shadowhunter, DoomKnight, and that's not the whole list.
+Character Class System: The player may be choose to become a: Warrior,

+  Mage or Rogue, Ninja, Pirate, Ranger, DragonLord/DragonRider, Paladin,

+  Necromancer, DeathKnight, Dragonslayer, Technomancer, SoulWeaver, Gnomish

+  Personal Steamtank, Shadowhunter, DoomKnight, and that's not the whole list.

-- The Chosen One: An ancient prophecy dictates the Hero was become a Dragonlord, and raise a legendary dragon from one of two boxes which would either save the world or destroy it.
+  - The Chosen One: An ancient prophecy dictates the Hero was become a

+  Dragonlord, and will raise a legendary dragon from one of two boxes which

+  would either save the world or destroy it.

-- Chronic Hero Syndrome: Quite a few instances where the Hero cannot resist doing acts of heroism, even against his/her better judgement.
+  - Chronic Hero Syndrome: Quite a few instances where the Hero cannot resist

+  doing acts of heroism, even against his/her better judgement.